Akascape/Rembg-Fuse/README.md

 | Author                         | Akash Bora                    |

 ## 🚧 Planned Improvements
 - Streamline Python Script Execution on Windows Eliminate the disruptive console popup by implementing a cleaner method to trigger the processing script.
-Consider using `comp:DoAction()` for a more integrated Fusion workflow.
+Maybe consider using `comp:DoAction()` for a more integrated Fusion workflow.

 - Optimize Model Reloading and improve overall performance during repeated operations.